cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 the [queues chapter in the infrastructure section.](../infrastructure/queues) The queue adapter is then injected into the command bus.

-Our approach is to define a port specifically for internal commands - rather than reusing a queue port for public commands.
+Our approach is to define a port specifically for queuing internal commands - rather than reusing a queue port for public commands.
 I.e.:

 ```php
 namespace App\Modules\EventManagement\Application\Ports\Driven\Queue;